cmerikson/Math76_FinalProject/.ipynb_checkpoints/final_report-checkpoint.md

 ### Discussion

+The seeded segmentation approach using NDVI and NDWI masks was the most generalizable model.
+This is likley because the approach enforces realistic results, realative to the best segmentations.
+If one image is segmented well, the rest will at least be similar to this one because of the mask.
+However, this does have the limitation of not capturing seasonal dynamics well.
+The manual segmentation shows that there is considerable intraannual change in failure area, likely due to vegetative growth and, in some cases, snow cover.
+A case where vegetation has not yet grown in the early season would not be well represented by this approach because it assumes that this earlier period must be smaller than the later, more vegetated, period.

+The NDVI threshold approach was able to perform best on a site specific basis, but, because different sites tended to have different appropriate NDVI thresholds, choosing the threshold best for one site did not translate well to other sites.
+The variance in thresholds between sites suggests that an adaptive NDVI threshold may lead to further improvements in the segmenting algorithms.
+The existing masking approach for example, may benefit from adjusting the NDVI mask based on time of year, to allow for larger failures when there would be less vegetation.
+Incorporating latitude into an adaptive model for NDVI threshold may also help to address the effects of snow cover.

+Both Julia-based approaches vastly outperformed the Python based approaches, including a similar seeded approach in Python.
+This may be because of the complexity of the natural imagery, which made it difficult to detect areas cleanly bounded by edges.
+In contrast, using numerically represented matrices of color offered a simple and effective approach because of the sufficient contrast.

+The image segmentation demonstrated that failure growth can be highly variable; growth rates of the failures spanned three orders of magnitude.
+This variability may partially reflect noise in the imagery and in the segmentation, but it is also probably a reflection of failure age.
+Although initiation dates were not considered here, it may be that older failures grew less during the observation period because they began to restablize, whereas recently initiated failure grew the most.
+Additionally, the location of failure may also control total growth because of factors like temperature and knickpoint retreat that could further destabilize one failure relative to another.

 The inverse relationship between latitude and failure size is expected.
 As latitude increases, temperature decreases, which favors soils remaining frozen and being less suceptible to failure.
 The positive relationship between failure size and year is also expected; failure grow in time and are even known to be a persistent source of sediment long after inital disturbance in more temperate climates (Dethier et al., 2016).

 ### Conclusion

+We segmented arctic hillslope failures using image segmentation.
+We found that seeded segmentation which utilized Normalized Difference Indicies was the most generalizable.
+Growth rates across sites within Canada and Alaska show considerable variation.
+Such variation indicates that sediment fluxes in these regions is likely to be site specific.
+We also observed a vegetative effect that complicates intra-annual failure size predictions; failures do not always grow in a linear or monotonic fashion.

+### Learning Outcomes and Contribution Statements

+This project revealed the sensitivity of different algorithms to the data being used and performance across languages.
+Julia's relativley less developed ecosystem of packages was not anticipated to outperform Python, yet was much easier to use and had better results.

+While Python's segmentation was not preferred, Python's capabilities for handling rasters was much simpler to use than Julia's.
+Resultantly, the main code uses calls between languages for processing.

+Similarly, the sensitvity of the algorithms to data quality was more than expected.
+Cloudy images needed to be manually removed because they drastically impacted results.

+Best subset selection was found to be suprisingly efficient.
+Although it become coputational expensive, best subset selection with the five variables usd was quite fast.

+Christian wrote the code for data preprocessing, Julia-based image segmenation, and data analysis, and performed manual validation.
+Kyrylo wrote the code for manual validation.
+Sonia worked on Python-based image segmentation.
+Josh worked on validating Julia code and assisting with manual validation.

 ### References